 Application and Selection Process

+The cover letter is a required piece of the IDFP application.
 In your cover letter, please respond to the prompt below:

 Share an example(s) of a time when you supported or promoted greater diversity, equity and/or inclusion in a previous job, volunteer position or academic setting.

 You may include other information in your cover letter if desired, but it is not required.
 Your response should be no longer than 500 words.
 You may address the cover letter to the “IDFP Selection Committee.”

 The number of Fellows hired varies from year to year, as it is subject to agency needs.
 Typically, CRS hires 12-15 Fellows a year.